arildj78/VRDreplay/README.md

 | VLC                    | 3.0.18             | Garbled image on lower half of the video. ***SOLVED*** by disabling hardware acceleration in settings                    |
 | DaVinci Resolve (Free) | 18.1.4             | The missing frame is rendered as a red banner with the text **Media Offline**, the following frames are rendered correct |
 | DaVinci Resolve Studio | 18.1.4             | The missing frame is rendered as a solid grey frame, the following 5 frames are rendered grey with small artifacts       |

+## QUAD video has a timing issue
+Occasionally the quad video has a timing issue.
+It seems like the video is split into the normal 7500 frames per file but instead of the normal 5 minutes it contains 6 minutes of material, resulting in 20.83 frames per second.
+When edited in a video editor with 25fps the video needs to be slowed down to 83.333%.

+It is not known if the problem is always exactly 6 minutes of video in a 5 minute file or if the timing differs between sorties.
+Normally though, the quad video is exactly 5 minutes with 7500 frames.

+In one sortie the problem was exactly 360 seconds per 7500 frames.
+No problem on the sortie before or after.

+By investigating one of the .tag files from that sortie it seems that there are four frames of duration 40ms before one frame of duration 80ms.
+This patterns seems to be repeating.

 ## Credit
 * [Finding drive letter from VID/PID with C++](https://itecnote.com/tecnote/c-find-and-eject-a-usb-device-based-on-its-vid-pid/)